 Oil price has increased tenfold in 15 years

-Even if the targets set for 1 million electric cars by 2020 and 5 million in 2030 were to be achieved, 50 million vehicles that rely on fossil fuels still remain on German roads.
+Even if the targets set for 1 million electric cars by 2020 and 5 million in 2030 should be achieved, 50 million vehicles that rely on fossil fuels still remain on German roads.
 Coal-fired power plants still generate the most electricity, others are under construction or will be connected to the grid at short notice.
 The proportion of CO2 in the electricity mix has risen to a ten-year high.
 A reduction in CO2 emissions for the environment and a reduction in oil dependency will still be needed for decades despite e-mobility.

 Of all the allegations that biofuels have been blamed for years, whether as food price drivers, as Cause of hunger in the world, as Rainforest destroyeror as an engine killer, has not come true to this day.
-How can an enlightened society complain of global hunger while throwing away over 2.3 billion tons of food (1), a lot more than five times to satisfy the hunger of 850 million people.
+How can an enlightened society complain of global hunger while throwing away over 2,3 billion tons of food (1), a lot more than five times to satisfy the hunger of 850 million people.
 How can we pillory the deforestation of rainforests and at the same time stock up on teak furniture in the hardware store?
 With the low food prices, we forget that we pay for the food twice: once at the cash register, a second time with our taxes.
-Every year, OECD countries send over 180 billion US$ to our farmers to ensure their survival.
+Every year, OECD countries send over 180 billion US dollars to our farmers to ensure their survival.
 The EU-27 alone has to raise 80 billion a year to secure "cheap food".
 And how many engines have been knocked out by E10 in the past 2 ½ years?
-None!
+No one!